 Welcome to week two of our organization challenge!
 Did you have an opportunity to check out week one in the kitchen.
 So many great recommendations to help you tackle every kitchen organization need.
 To see week one Click Here.
 To see 20 smart organizing ideas for your kitchen Click Here.

 Well this week we are going to tackle those pesky craft and office spaces.
 Some of us our blessed to have a dedicated office and craft space.
 Some of us have to be creative in figuring out a way to ‘live’ amongst the creative work that happens in our home.
 Who said the kitchen counter and that tiny corner of your family room doesn’t count.
-So if you are lucky enough to work from home then you should probably make sure that your office space it perfect for you.
+So if you are lucky enough to work from home then you should probably make sure that your office space is perfect for you.
+Some people even rent out external office space to work with a few freelance friends to create a better work-life balance.
+I’ve heard their rented office space is great to work in because of this brand in the Commercial Office Cleaning industry that does a fantastic job keeping the standards of cleanliness high.
+This isn’t for everyone though so you might work at home instead.
 You want to be at your most creative when you’re at home, but you also want to make sure that you do actually do the work.
 Further to this, if you do work from then home then did you realise that you could save money on your energy bills by using business energy.
 If this sounds of interest to you then you could take a look at someone like Simply Switch who can help you find a cheaper business energy provider – this is only one perk from working at home.

 I don’t have a ton of fancy pictures for you this week but want to show you what works for our family.
 We don’t have a room per se but rather utilize a couple of different closets to store all our craft supplies.
 This is what works for us.
 We are able to utilize a couple of shelves in the mudroom closet for the kids craft supplies and my craft supplies are hung on the back of our foyer closet doors.
 Want to take a peek.
 But please remember…these pictures are not staged.
 They are real life and exactly what my craft space looked like when I opened the doors. 🙂